Drago Renteria: Publications and mentions

 Renteria has been mentioned and quoted in several publications, most recently in Innovations in Deaf Studies: The Role of Deaf Scholars (edited by Annelies Kusters, Maartje De Meulder, and Dai O'Brien):

-"Hearing queer historians and Deaf straight historians have often deemed us unworthy of inclusion in their history books."
-In addition, he saw "virtually no published literature produced by Deaf LGBTQ People of Color." [...]
-"After realizing that both Deaf history books and LGBTQ history books were not documenting our history, I made a commitment to begin doing so."

 The 1993 anthology Eyes of Desire: A Deaf Gay & Lesbian Reader includes a poem by Renteria.
 Other publications where he is noted include J. Harrison Fitch's Out's Gay & Lesbian Guide to the Web (1997), Stephanie Brill and Rachel Pepper's The Transgender Child: A Handbook for Families and Professionals (2008), and Lee Harrington's Traversing Gender: Understanding Transgender Realities (2016).